 A student planning to withdraw from a course should first refer to the section on Withdrawal.
-Administrative withdrawals may be approved by the Provost for reason of illness or other serious documented circumstances.
+Administrative withdrawals may be approved by the Provost for reason of illness or other serious documented circumstances

 The University maintains a transcript record of all courses taken by each student.
 A grade report is provided to all students at the end of each semester and summer session.
-Copies of the complete transcript may be obtained upon written request to the Registrar's or Academic Services Office and payment of the requisite fee.
+Copies of the complete transcript may be obtained upon written request to the Access and Enrollment Services Office on either campus and payment of the requisite fee.

 Incomplete: Grades of "T" are expected to be used only when, in the opinion of the instructor, there is likelihood that the student can satisfactorily complete the missing work which will substantially influence the final grade.
 The grade of must be removed by mid-term of the semester following the one in which the grade of I was earned.
-Failure to remove the grade of I by this time will result in a conversion of the I to an F. The instructor must file a "Change of Grade" slip with the final grade, at the Registrar's Office on the St. Thomas campus or the Academic Services Office on the St. Croix campus.
+Failure to remove the grade of I by this time will result in a conversion of the I to an F. The instructor must file a "Change of Grade" slip with the final grade, at the Access and Enrollment Services Office on either campus.

 Change of Grade: Changes of grades other than incomplete are normally allowed for computational errors only and must be approved by the Provost.
-A request to change a grade after official grades have been deposited in the Registrar's or Academic Services Office may be made by an instructor by filing a "Change of Grade" slip with the Provost.
+A request to change a grade after official grades have been deposited in the Access and Enrollment Services Office on either campus may be made by an instructor by filing a "Change of Grade" slip with the Provost.
 Requests must be made by mid-term of the semester after the grade was submitted.